Clustered Federated Learning via Generalized Total Variation Minimization: Problem Formulation

+Optimization methods for \eqref{equ_def_reguarlizated-local_loss} have been implemented for some widely used combinations of local models and loss functions \cite{JMLR:v12:pedregosa11a,PyTorchNeurips}.
+In general, these optimization methods are able to solve \eqref{equ_def_reguarlizated-local_loss} only up to some non-zero optimization error.
+However, our method is robust against such optimization errors (see our discussion below Algorithm \ref{alg1}).

-The NFL method in Section \ref{sec_federatedml} applies to parametric models that can be trained by minimizing a loss function $\locallossfunc{\nodeidx}{\cdot}$ whose proximity operator can be evaluated efficiently.
-Convex functions for which the proximity operator can be computed efficiently are sometimes referred to as ``proximable'' or ``simple'' \cite{Condat2013}.
+The FL method in Section \ref{sec_federatedml} applies to parametric models that can be trained by minimizing a loss function $\locallossfunc{\nodeidx}{\cdot}$ whose proximal operator can be evaluated efficiently.
+Convex functions for which the proximal operator can be computed efficiently are sometimes referred to as ``proximable'' or ``simple'' \cite{Condat2013}.
 Note that the shape of the loss function typically depends on both, the choice for the local model and the metric used to measure prediction errors \cite[Ch.\ 4]{MLBasics}.